Couple sits on a park bench holding a credit card and staring at a cell phone.

 What are the different types of revolving credit?

-Although they share similarities, there are many kinds of revolving credit accounts including credit cards, home equity, and personal lines of credit.
+There are a few common types of revolving credit: credit cards, home equity lines of credit, and personal lines of credit.

 Did you know?

-The Discover it® Secured Credit Card can help you build a credit history1 and there’s no credit history required2 to apply for one.
+The Discover it® Secured Credit Card helps you build your credit history with responsible use.2 There’s no credit score required to apply.3

 Home equity line of credit